pacificclimate/routomator/pyroutomator/README.md

 ## Requirements

+1. R library: `module load R`
 1. GDAL library and command line tools: `module load gdal`
-1. R library: `module load R`
 1. Python version 2.
 The routomator has not been tested on python 3.

+*On current 2016-07-19 compute hardware, you must load R _then_ gdal*

 ## Installation